 No, they are different plants.

-Money plants can easily be confused with Hesperis matronalis (Dame’s rocket).
+Money plant (Lunaria annua) can easily be confused with Dame’s rocket (Hesperis matronalis).
 Due to its attractive flowers and unusual seedpods, the money plant was introduced into the United States from Europe as a horticultural plant.

 Like Dame’s rocket, it inhabits semi-shaded areas such as woodland edges, hedges, and flower gardens.